seanbreckenridge/reminder-sink/README.md

   -h, --help   Show this message and exit.

 Commands:
   list     list all scripts
-  run   run all scripts in parallel test  test a script
+  run      run all scripts in parallel silence  temporarily silence a reminder test     test a script

+  See https://github.com/seanbreckenridge/reminder-sink for more information
 ```

 This uses the shebang of the script (e.g. `#!/usr/bin/env bash` or `#!/usr/bin/python3`) to determine